Table of Contents

 10. Immobilized cell bioreactor

-- After the process of fermentation is complete then the inner and outside surface of the beads will be examined to determine whether the cells initially resided in the inner part of the beads but as time passes, the cells move and are located on the outside of the beads.
+- After the fermentation process is complete, the inner and outer surfaces of the immobilized cell beads can be examined.
+It is often observed that initially, the cells reside in the inner part of the beads, but over time, they migrate and locate themselves on the outer surface of the beads.

 - The harvesting of the product you want is a breeze and requires any effort if the substances are released in the medium